microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 SystemConfig defines how each system present on the image is supposed to be configured.

+### IsKickStartBoot

+IsKickStartBoot is a boolean that determines whether this is a kickstart-style installation.
+It will determine whether to perform kickstart-specific operations like executing preinstall scripts and parsing kickstart partitioning file.

 ### PartitionSettings

 PartitionSettings key is an array of PartitionSetting entries.